 Modern day wireless networks are much more complex and may consist of hundreds or even thousands of access points, switches, firewalls, managed power and various other components.

 You need to have a smarter way of managing the entire network from a centralized point.
-Deploying a network management system gives you that ability and so much more, check out this in-depth blog post to learn more.
+Deploying a network management system gives you that ability and so much more.

 4. Role Based Access Control